Prathme07/invoice-reimbursement/README.md

 ## Project Overview

 This project automates employee invoice reimbursement analysis by leveraging Large Language Models (LLMs).
 It parses invoice PDFs and checks them against HR policy to determine if they are fully reimbursed, partially reimbursed, or declined — with reasons.
-It uses vector embeddings to store invoice data and allows Excel export.
+It uses vector embeddings to store invoice data and allows both Excel export and chatbot interaction.

-Built with FastAPI, Groq (LLM), ChromaDB (vector DB), and Python.
+Built with **FastAPI**, **Groq (LLM)**, **ChromaDB (vector DB)**, **Streamlit**, and **Python**.

 ---